 Involves creating a strong foundation for a sustainable revitalization effort, including cultivating partnerships, community involvement, and resources for the district.

 The general purposes of this committee are to brainstorm and discuss downtown promotional ideas.
 Business owners share marketing successes and ideas to help inspire others.
 Committee members provide a corps of volunteers who help implement events and other HDSA Board approved promotional activities.

 Economic Vitality focuses on capital, incentives, and other economic and financial tools to assist new and existing businesses, catalyze property development, and create a supportive environment for entrepreneurs and innovators that drive local economies.
 Activities of the committee involves analyzing current market forces to develop long-term solutions.

 Supports a community’s transformation by enhancing the physical and visual assets that set the commercial district apart.
-Focuses on Historical Preservation.
+Focuses on Historical Preservation and district beautification.